sara-nl/clouddocs/UvA-course-20160615/partB.markdown

 ### 2. Scale up to a multicore VM

 The HPC Cloud is offered as an Infrastructure as a Service (IaaS).
 That allows you to give your Virtual Machines (VMs) the form that you need them to have.
-In this section, you will start a _four-core_ VM, using the exact same image, the _Cursus Image_.
+In this section, you will start a _four-core_ VM, using the exact same image, the _Course Image_.
 To scale-up your VM to use multiple cores you will be:

 * Editing your `template`.
 * Re-instantiating a VM from the modified `template`.